Technical tours are planned to be arranged on Friday 9th September as outlined below.

 Saab in Linköping including a visit to the Air Force Museum Innovative Materials Arena (IMA)

-The plan for this full day tour with bus to Linköping (2 hours from Stockholm) includes a visit to the Saab facilities in Linköping and a visit to the Air Force Museum located near Linköping.
-Saab is well known for the development of many generations of military aircraft as well as it’s commuter aircrafts Saab 340 and Saab 2000.
-Saab has together with Boeing developed the new T-7A Red Hawk trainer.
-Saab Aeronautics today offers advanced airborne systems, related subsystems, Unmanned Aerial Systems (UAS), aerostructures, and services to defence customers and commercial aerospace industries worldwide.
+A full-day tour with bus travel to Linköping (2 hours from Stockholm), including a visit to the Saab facilities in Linköping.
+Saab is well known for developing many generations of military aircraft and its commuter aircraft Saab 340 and Saab 2000.
+Saab has, together with Boeing, developed the new T-7A Red Hawk trainer.
+Saab Aeronautics today offers advanced airborne systems, related subsystems, Unmanned Aerial Systems (UAS), aerostructures, and services to defense customers and commercial aerospace industries worldwide.
 Read more about Saab in the chapter Aeronautics in Sweden.